Blind Date (British game show): Celebrity contestants

-A Comic Relief sketch in 1993 had Mr. Bean on the show.
-The sketch featured Rowan Atkinson as Bean, Barbara Durkin as Bean's date Tracy, and Cilla Black.
+In a Comic Relief sketch from 1993, Mr. Bean from the British sitcom of the same name appears as a contestant on the show.
+The sketch featured Rowan Atkinson as Bean, Barbara Durkin as Tracy, Bean's date, and Cilla Black as herself.
 The other contestants were played by Alan Cumming and Paul Opacic.
+For Red Nose Day 1999, Black returned to present a live studio version with Lenny Henry choosing between Twiggy, Helena Bonham Carter and Elle Mcpherson.